 There's no simple set of directions or guidelines to help any of us know how to feel during a pandemic.
-There are no “right” or “wrong” ways to feel right now.
+There are no “right” or “wrong” ways to feel.
 Every feeling is normal and valid.
-Both children and adults are experiencing a wide range of emotions as we struggle to deal with COVID-19 and its effects on our normal way of life.
+Both children and adults are experiencing a wide range of emotions as we struggle to deal with the ongoing impact of COVID-19 on our lives.

 What's your child feeling?

 Below are a few possible emotions your child – and you – may experience during these challenging times: